For cannabis dispensaries, April 20th is the day.

 6. Plan for security, compliance, and logistics

 The 420 holiday means a lot of hustle and bustle in most recreational marijuana markets.
 Retailers must be prepared for long lines, handling customer wait times, and providing more assistance to less experienced consumers who need help selecting the right products.

 Your challenge will be to stay compliant despite the busyness of the day.
-Throughout 420 2019 weekend, of all Flowhub customers using the check in app, 98% of ID cards were successfully checked in, 690 were underage, 427 were expired, and 519 were suspicious IDs.
+Throughout last 420 weekend, of all Flowhub customers using the check in app, 98% of ID cards were successfully checked in (the remainder were underage, expired, or suspicious IDs).

 - What if the WiFi goes down?
 (If you need backup internet connectivity, Flowhub's mobile Nug scanner doubles as a Wifi hotspot so you can keep your lines moving.)

 - How will your security team handle the larger crowds in the store?

 - Will you need to bring on additional staff on the holiday to ensure a safe and positive experience for your customers?

 - Do you need additional terminals in your store to accommodate more shoppers?
 If you're doing orders ahead and/or delivery, plan for where those orders are fulfilled, assuming an influx of those orders.

 - How do you ensure you don’t oversell cannabis?
 Or that you verify the age of every person who shops at your store?
 What other compliance and marijuana laws should you be wary of?
 Go through our cannabis compliance checklist to find out.

 - What will you do if the line gets long or the store gets too crowded?
 (Hint: try our mobile Nug dispensary check in app with ID scanner and queue management.
 Cookies Melrose loves it!)